 Let’s go in the detail:

-Flexible – Your chosen Industrial IoT device might not be used by some other department in your company.
+Flexible – Your chosen Industrial IoT devices might not be used by some other department in your company.
 Which is why it has to co-work with IoT devices coming from some other vendor.
 If your organization gives you flexibility to choose your selected platform, the Industrial IoT platform of your choice should support that policy.

 Secure: This is tricky.
 Your IoT device might be secure using industry grade standard security but, it should also work within the permissions and settings set by your IT department.
 Hence your vendor needs to have the expertise to ensure work is conducted seamlessly, without causing you headache.
 Most off-the-shelf devices aren’t designed with this in mind which is why many IoT projects have failed to integrate completely in the enterprise.